 Normally at the end of one of the services each month, as part of our belief in what Jesus Christ did for us and at His invitation, we share the taking of bread and wine and the Junior Church also join in (churches variously call this Communion/Eucharist/Mass/Breaking Bread).
 In doing so we remember Jesus sacrifice for humankind.
 The gluten-free bread and the non-alcoholic wine are served to you in your seat.
 You and your children are welcome to take the bread and wine, or not, just as you wish.
 There is no need to feel uncomfortable about not taking it and it is a time when we can all quietly reflect as the organ music plays.

 Please dress comfortably in whatever you wish.
 Our congregation attends dressed in anything from casual to more formal.

-The service leader(s) will normally be in the Reception area as you leave to say hello.
+The service leader(s) will normally be in the Reception area after the service to say hello.
 We have a Church Hall beyond the Reception area where there are tables laid out and volunteers will be serving tea/coffee/juice and biscuits.
 Everyone is welcome to gather and chat together and it is a good opportunity for you to meet folk and ask any questions.
 Once again there is no obligation to join in if you would rather depart straight after the service.